GameStop Corp. (GME) Shares Down Despite Recent Market Volatility

 GameStop Corp.
-(NYSE: GME)’s stock price has decreased by -2.25 compared to its previous closing price of 19.54.
-However, the company has seen a fall of -13.14% in its stock price over the last five trading days.
+(NYSE: GME)’s stock price has decreased by -0.27 compared to its previous closing price of 18.70.
+Nevertheless, the company has seen a -2.36% plunge in its stock price over the last five trading sessions.
 Barron’s reported on 12/08/22 that GameStop CEO Says Open to Pursue Acquisitions After Earnings Miss

 Is It Worth Investing in GameStop Corp.
 (NYSE: GME) Right Now?